Is it Unlawful for Someone to Take a Photo of You without Your Permission?

 Because they are very easy to obtain this raises a lot of concerns about them being used for unlawful purposes, such as taking photos of other people while that person is engaging in private activities.
 The same laws will apply as I have just discussed above.

-With very quick increases in technology comes very quick increases in criminal offending utilising this technology.
+With very quick increases in technology comes very quick increases in instances of criminal offences undertaken utilising these innovations.
 The law must therefore continually develop to keep up with these changes.